UK media and climate change: From denial to acceptance and now action

 In January 2020 the BBC announced plans for its most ambitious year of climate change coverage leading up to the conference, and many other news providers have launched their own initiatives in time for the postponed event.

-We’ve delved into what each major UK newsbrand is doing on climate change, from the Guardian, which has long been a leader in this area, to perhaps more surprising campaigners like the Daily Express and the Sun.
+We’ve delved into what some of the UK’s major newsbrands are doing on climate change, from the Independent, which has long been a leader in this area, to perhaps more surprising campaigners like the Daily Express and the Sun.

 Daily Express editor: Climate-change is ‘issue any modern media organisation has to embrace’